VictorSyntez/governance/docs/gf_info/membership.md

     * **Obligations**:
         1. MUST host one or more utility infrastructure *Validator Nodes* as defined in ```Exhibit C``` of the Participation Agreement.
         2. MUST sign the required Utility Agreements as set forth in ```Exhibit B``` of the Participation Agreement.
-        3. MUST assign appropriately skilled resources, as detailed in ```Exhibit B``` of the Participation Agreement, that will meet the required commitments for the Governing Board, the Committees, additional committees or working groups established by the Directed Fund in the future, and the Technical Project.
+        3. MUST assign appropriately skilled resources, as detailed in ```Exhibit B``` of the Participation Agreement, that will meet the required commitments for the Governing Board, the Committees, additional committees or working groups established by the Directed Fund in the future, and the Wallet Project.
     * **Entitlements**:
         1. MAY appoint a representative on the Governing Board, provided, however, that a Utility Service Provider may not appoint a representative to the Governing Board.
         2. MAY appoint a representative to any Committee, provided that a Utility Service Provider may not appoint a representative to the Finance Committee.